Conquering Boston: Course‑Specific Pacing and Hill Strategies for Your First Marathon

 The biomechanics of downhill vs uphill

-Practical Application: Self‑coaching with adaptive tools
+Practical application: self‑coaching with adaptive tools

-Closing & Workout: Your first Boston‑ready hill session
+Closing & workout: your first boston‑ready hill session

 The beauty of running is that it’s a long game – and the more you learn to listen to your body, the more you’ll get out of it.

-Try this Boston‑Course Hill Circuit this week:
+Give this Boston‑Course Hill Circuit a try this week:

 References